dapetcu21/neopixels-staff/README.md

 If you long press and keep pressing, when you release it will switch back from pattern 1 to the previous pattern.
 (To achieve a momentary effect)

-To configure the current pattern, quick press, then long press.
+To configure the current pattern, quick press 3 times, then long press.
 It will start cycling through different settings.
 Single quick press to commit to a setting and move to the next one.